© Tom Zappala | All rights reserved | License Number 286247 | ABN 27 306 081 547

 Without a doubt, one of the most common complaints women have after a visit to the hairdresser is, "my hair never looked as good as it did when I left the salon."
 This exact sentiment has been echoed repeatedly in every city I've worked in across the globe.
 After hearing the same thing over and over again, a committed hairdresser should always aim to dissect and resolve the issue.
 The following opinions on the matter actively influence the philosophy I adhere to within my practice today.

 Hairdressers will typically operate from a place of their skill set and vision, not their clients.
 To this point, they see their objective as to have everyone leave the salon looking polished to an Instagram finish.
 While this does suit and support a lot of clients, it simultaneously doesn't serve an equal if not greater number of individuals.
 An over blown, over styled look doesn't suit ladies who desire a natural look and spend little time honing their aesthetic at home themselves.
 Many simply don't own blow dryers and need a cut which is high performing on its own.
 This is where the issue beings.
-Hairdresser often lack supportive and refined cutting skills which can enable a design to perform on its own with minimal (or no) engagement from a client.
+Hairdressers often lack the refined cutting skills which can enable a design to perform on its own with minimal (or no) engagement from a client.
 Their stance is "if a client wants the cut to look right, they will need to style it as I do."
 It's all too easy to see the problem here.
-These hairdressers see themselves largely as "artists" and not as a considerate facilitator to help each client achieve what they are after within the parameters of their skills, time, and day to day aesthetic.
+These hairdressers see themselves largely as 'artists' and not as a considerate facilitator to help each client achieve what they are after within the parameters of their skills, time and day to day aesthetic preferences.